Francisco Antonio Pinto: Cabinet

 Pinto only returned to public life in 1841, as a congressman.
 The Liberal party proclaimed him as a candidate to the Presidency in the Chilean presidential elections of 1841, in opposition to his son in law, General Manuel Bulnes, who finally resulted elected.
 He did not participate in the campaign in any active form.
-Nonetheless he was elected a deputy for La Serena, and president of the chamber, on May 30, 1843.
+Nonetheless, he was elected a deputy for La Serena, and president of the chamber, on May 30, 1843.
 He was elected a senator in 1846, and became a member of the permanent war and navy commission.
 He was also named Privy Council by President Bulnes.

 In 1846, botanist Claude Gay published Pintoa, a genus of flowering plants from Chile, belonging to the family Zygophyllaceae and named in honour of Francisco Antonio Pinto.

-On July 5, 1847 he was elected president of the Senate.
+On July 5, 1847, he was elected president of the Senate.
 He was reelected as a senator on 1855.
 Pinto died in Santiago at the age of 72, on July 18, 1858, before the end of his mandate as senator.

+Personal life

+In 1817, Pinto married Luisa Garmendia, the future First Lady of Chile.
+Pinto's and Garmendia's children included the politician and future Chilean president Aníbal Pinto, and Enriqueta Pinto, the future First Lady and wife of Manuel Bulnes.

+Pinto's grandnephew, Ignacio Carrera Pinto, and grandson, José Miguel Carrera, were both appointed heroes at the War of the Pacific.

+Pinto was the great-grandfather of the sculptor Marie-Thérèse Pinto.